- Brush your teeth twice a day – last thing at night before bed and one other time during the day.

 What can I do about it?

 Good oral hygiene is a good place to start.
-Please see our section on dental health for some tips to keep your teeth and gums healthy.
+Please see Bromley Healthcare’s leaflet Oral health tips for teenagers for some tips to keep your teeth and gums healthy.

 NHS Choices Links